BUS 272: Behaviour in Organizations: Research Guide

 A brief introduction to your main business article database: Business Source Complete

 A few subjects to start you off...
 Organizational behavior, Corporate culture, Psychology - industrial, Organizational sociology, Work groups, Teams in the workplace, Employees - attitudes ...
-Other features · Full text for many articles from over 1300 scholarly business journals, as well as thousands of practioner/news publications.
+Other features · Full text for many articles from over 1300 scholarly business journals, as well as thousands of practioner and news publications.

 · Can access it from home.